CheeseTech2426/Multitool/README.md

 # Multitool
 A little tool that has many tools in it.

-Tools: Web Browser and Calculator(COMING SOON)
+Tools: Web Browser and Calculator
+More is coming soon

 Web Browser
  You can browse the Internet with it but it's not very secure, but it's better than nothing.